uiceds/syllabus/manuscript.md

 Exams are also administered using PrairieLearn.
 For exams, partial credit isn't given, but you can try each problem more than once, with a decreasing number of points possible for each try.

+## Time commitment

+The University guidelines for course credit hours are posted [here](https://provost.illinois.edu/policies/policies/courses/credit-hour-definition/).
+In summary, students in a 3-credit class are expected spend at least 6 hours per week, and students in a 4-credit class are expected to spend at least 8 hours per week, working outside of class times on readings, assigned lectures, assignments, projects, and test preparation.

+It is my goal for this class to follow these guidelines so let me know if you think it does not (keeping in mind that the guidelines are for the *minimum* effort requirements).

 ## Learning Resources
 * Students are expected to bring have use of a laptop for class.